gabrifc/raincloud-shiny/README.md

 # Raincloud-shiny

-This is a shiny app for creating and customizing raincloud plots.
+This is a shiny app for creating and customizing RainCloudPlots.
 A demo is hosted [here](https://gabrifc.shinyapps.io/raincloudplots/).

 ![Raincloud plots shiny app](https://raw.githubusercontent.com/gabrifc/raincloud-shiny/master/rainCloudPlots.PNG)